ezzyqq/hyprdots/README.md

 The installation script works **ONLY on Arch Linux**

 ### Waybar
-If your laptop has a battery, you'll to edit the waybar configuration and at `"custom/separator", "battery", `, line just remove the '\*/' and '\/*'
+If your laptop has a battery, you'll to edit the waybar configuration and at `"custom/separator", "battery", `line, remove the '\*/' and '\/*'

 ---